 Collect pieces from rummage sales, markets and attics, paint in either white or soft pastel colors (pink, mint green or soft aqua) and then sand it well just a little showing the wood or another layers of paint beneath and also to help it become look older.
 You’ll be amazed at how beautiful and quaint it’s going to look!

 For easy complementing of colors, perhaps choose a base color like ivory, and fit others around that.
 Shabby chic style permits mismatched color and follows no hard and fast rules.
-Typically the cottage feel is scheduled by using lighter colors.
-Soft pastels convey country comfort, when looking at color, there isn’t any solid rules.
 As long as the exterior finish is worn, any colors can be employed.